Go back

 The other way shoppers discover new brands is while scrolling their social media feeds:

-The product page matters because the shopper knows beyond it they’ll need to pull out their credit card.
+The product page matters because the shopper knows beyond it; they must pull out their 💳.

 If I had the guts I'd get this tattoo.
 It illustrates how important PDPs are when it comes for optimizing conversion rates.